 - The referral packet is reviewed by the clinical team to aid in determining if the student would benefit from the services that RCS Learning Center offers.
-If the student is determined to be a good candidate the Clinical Director will contact the family to set up an intake.
+If the student is determined to be a good candidate the Head of Admissions & Family Engagement will contact the family to set up an intake.

 - An intake is an informal assessment of the student that is completed to further assess the strengths and needs of each student and to determine which program, classroom, educational grouping/peer group, and school professionals are the best match for the individual.
 Special care is taken to help this be a fun and positive experience for the student as well as an informative one for the clinician.
-Following the intake the Clinical Director will provide the family with a brief summary of the intake and if the child is determined to be a good fit for the program an acceptance letter with then be sent to the family and district.
-The admissions application should be completed and given to the Clinical Director at time of intake.
+Following the intake the Head of Admissions & Family Engagement will provide the family with a brief summary of the intake and if the child is determined to be a good fit for the program an acceptance letter with then be sent to the family and district.
+The admissions application should be completed and given to the Head of Admissions & Family Engagement at time of intake.

 - Start dates are typically set 4-6 weeks out from the date of intake dependent upon availability and openings within the program.
 RCS Learning Center is committed to growing our school at a responsible rate, ensuring that all students are consistently provided with the best services available.
 A student will not be accepted into the program until there are appropriate supports in place to accommodate that student’s individual needs including staff, peers, classroom space and materials.
 Space in the program is limited.
 If there is not a current opening within the appropriate student specific grouping then the student will be placed on a wait list.
 Please note that wait lists are organized on a first come first serve basis.